MEDLINE®/PubMed® Journal Article Citation Format

 Freedman SB, Adler M, Seshadri R, Powell EC.
 Oral ondansetron for gastroenteritis in a pediatric emergency department.
 N Engl J Med.
 2006 Apr 20;354(16):1698-705.
 PubMed PMID: 16625009.

-The NLM citation format is also the foundation for the reference style approved by the Uniform Requirements for Manuscripts Submitted to Biomedical Journals, a product of the International Committee of Medical Journal Editors (ICMJE).
-Please refer to Section IV.A.9.b Reference Style and Format of the PDF version of the Uniform Requirements.
-The ICMJE Web site also lists the journals that follow the Uniform Requirements.
+The NLM citation format is also the foundation for the reference style approved by the Recommendations for the Conduct, Reporting, Editing and Publication of Scholarly Work in Medical Journals, a product of the International Committee of Medical Journal Editors (ICMJE).
+Please refer to Section IV.A.3.g.ii, References Style and Format, of the PDF version of the ICMJE Recommendations.
+The ICMJE Web site also lists the journals that follow the ICMJE Recommendations.
 NLM hosts and maintains a Web page featuring sample citations extracted from or based on Citing Medicine for easy use by the ICMJE audience.